 On This Blog

 This blog’s visual design is plain dress, unlike the actually existing Jackpot, which has proved quite colorful so far.
 I chose a colorway of shades of grey, even to the rotating bleached out header photos of America’s one-time industrial might.
-Partly this choice opposes black-and-white thinking, but mostly it gives the color images impact (readers have commented that artwork featured in Water Cooler helped them to see).
+Partly this choice opposes black-and-white thinking, but mostly it gives the color images impact (readers have commented that artwork featured in the previous incarnation of Water Cooler helped them learn to see).
 Like this Constable (“The Mill Stream”):

 The_Mill_Stream,_Flatford_By_John_Constable.jpg

 Wouldn’t it be pleasant to be that fisher boy?
-[Here I resist the “gone fission” joke (“down by the old maelstrom”; original)].
-He has sensibly chosen a spot above the cool, oxygenated water of the tailrace from the mill behind the painter’s easel.
+1 He has sensibly chosen a spot above the cool, oxygenated water of the tailrace from the mill at left behind the painter’s easel.
 Certainly more pleasant than being a worker in that mill, or the tenant farmer in the cottage at left:

 This study shows the view from the forecourt of Flatford Mill across a side stream of the river Stour in Suffolk, which had been diverted under the mill to work the water-wheel.
 The water churned up by the water-wheel left the mill through an archway below the forecourt, which explains the turbulence seen in the foreground of the sketch.
 The house is Willy Lott’s House, named after the tenant farmer who lived there for over 80 years.
 It appears in several of Constable’s finished paintings….